Volunteer at NYPL

 Collaborate with NYPL to build the library of the future!
 We're doing this with the help of volunteers.
 We're exploring new and fun ways of improving access to rare and unique collections online.
 These are projects you can work on anytime, anywhere with an internet connection.
 We have two active initiatives now.
 More are on the way!
 No need to fill out an application.
 Get started immediately by following the links below.

-Please do not apply for a library that is not mentioned in any of the current opportunities.
-Please do not apply if you are unable to make a once a week commitment for at least six months.
+Please apply only for a library that is mentioned in any of the current opportunities.
+Please apply if you are able to make a once a week commitment for at least six months.
 Please apply only if you are at least 14 years of age.

 Due to the large number of applications we receive, we are unable to respond to all.
 If your qualifications match with our current needs, we will contact you.
-Please do not apply for positions that are not listed.
+Please only apply for positions that are listed.